HardisonCo/.github/international/trinidad-and-tobago/tt-health/hms-scm/index.md

 ## Integration Points

-This document outlines how HMS-SCM is integrated with tt_Health systems in Trinidad and Tobago.
+This document outlines how HMS-SCM is integrated with tt-health systems in Trinidad and Tobago.